-The participating jurisdictions have chosen these shared goals and strategies as the ones that will be most impactful in reducing housing discrimination, reversing patterns of racial segregation, and improving access to opportunity for all current and future residents of the metropolitan Washington region.
+The participating jurisdictions have chosen these shared goals and strategies as those most impactful in reducing housing discrimination, reversing patterns of racial segregation, and improving access to opportunity for all current and future residents of the metropolitan Washington region.

 A. Regional Goals